 - Temperature monitoring: Most equipment operates at a consistent temperature.
 Temperatures that are higher than normal can indicate increased friction in moving parts, which can lead to premature wear and equipment failure.
 By sounding an alert if the temperature rises outside an acceptable range, these failures are now preventable.

 - Ultrasonic monitoring: Sound is an excellent indicator of equipment performance.
 Ultrasonic monitoring takes sound detection to the next level.
 By using sensors that can detect high-frequency sounds that cannot be heard by the human ear, leaks and holes in equipment such as hoses and tanks can be zeroed in on right away.

 - Pressure monitoring: Pressure monitoring provides a constant, real-time assessment of fluid and air pressure in hoses, tanks, compressors and other key equipment.
 It offers real-time access and the ability to sound an alert at even the slightest pressure drop.

-- Thermography testing: Thermography testing uses infrared sensors to measure the amount of heat emitted from electrical components.
+- Thermographic testing: Thermographic testing uses infrared sensors to measure the amount of heat emitted from electrical components.
 As these components begin to wear, electrical resistance will start to increase, which in turn leads to an increased amount of heat generated at these wear points.
-Thermography testing allows these signs of wear to be detected and addressed early.
+Thermographic testing allows these signs of wear to be detected and addressed early.